Daulatpur Chowk–New Delhi Jan Shatabdi Express

 The Daulatpur Chowk- New Delhi Jan Shatabdi Express is a Superfast Express train belonging to Indian Railways - Northern Railway Division that runs between Daulatpur Chowk and New Delhi in India.

-It operates as train number 12058 from Daulatpur Chowk to New Delhi Via Chandigarh Junction and Train number 12057 in the reverse direction.
+It operates as train number 12058 from Daulatpur Chowk to via and Train number 12057 in the reverse direction.

-It serves the states of Himachal Pradesh, Punjab, Haryana, Delhi.
-Initially it ran up to Chandigarh and being extended to Una Himachal in year 2008, then Amb Andaura and finally upto Daulatpur Chowk.
-As of 2024, the train operates between New Delhi and Daulatpur Chowk.
+It serves the states of Himachal Pradesh, Punjab, Chandigarh, Haryana and Delhi.
+Initially it ran up to and was extended to in the year 2008, followed by and ultimately to Daulatpur Chowk in 2024.

 Coaches

-The 12058/57 Una Himachal - New Delhi Janshatabdi Express presently has 4 AC Chair Car and 8 Second Class Jan Shatabdi seating coaches.
+The train presently has 4 AC Chair Car and 8 Second Class Jan Shatabdi seating coaches.

-As with most train services in India, Coach Composition may be amended at the discretion of Indian Railways depending on demand.
+As with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 12057/58 New Delhi Una Janshatabdi Express covers the distance of 410 kilometres in 7 hours 35 mins (54.07 km/h) as 12057 New Delhi Una Jan Shatabdi Express and in 7 hours 00 mins (58.57 km/h) as 12058 Una New Delhi Jan Shatabdi Express.
+The 12057/58 Daulatpur – Janshatabdi Express covers the distance of 454 km in 7 hours 40 mins (59.22 km/h) as 12057 New Delhi Daulatpur Jan Shatabdi Express and in 7 hours 35 mins (59.87 km/h) as 12058 Daulatpur Jan Shatabdi Express.

-As the average speed of the train is above 55 km/h, as per Indian Railways rules, its fare includes a Superfast Express surcharge.
+Since the average speed of the train is above 55 km/h, as per Indian Railways rules, its fare includes a Superfast Express surcharge.